-If a small business is meeting or surpassing its sales goals and acquiring new customers on a weekly basis, it must be doing well financially, right?
+If a small business is meeting or surpassing its sales goals and acquiring new customers every week, it must be doing well financially, right?
 The answer to this question is “yes,” so long as the business has enough cash in the bank to cover the costs of its short-term expenses and other financial obligations.
-This cash is known as working capital, and it holds the key to any company’s immediate and long-term success.
+This cash is known as working capital, and it holds the key to any business’s immediate and long-term success.

-You probably do not think about working capital that much, and you might not be entirely sure how important it is, or how to calculate it.
-This Balboa Capital blog post, titled “What is Working Capital?” has all of the information you need.
-After reading it, you will have a better understanding of working capital, and how it can help your small business move in the right direction.
+You probably do not think about working capital that much, and you might not be entirely sure how important it is or how to calculate it.
+This Balboa Capital blog post, titled “What is Working Capital?” has all the information you need.
+After reading it, you will better understand working capital and learn how it can help your small business move in the right direction.

 How to calculate working capital.

-Working capital is one of the easiest business-related figures to calculate.
-All that you need to do is subtract your company’s current liabilities from its current assets.
-You can find your liabilities and assets listed on your balance sheet.
+Working capital is one of the most manageable business-related figures to calculate.
+All that you need to do is subtract your business’s current liabilities from its existing assets.
+Then, you can find your liabilities and assets listed on your balance sheet.
 Liabilities are short-term debts that you need to pay off within the next twelve months, such as credit card balances, short-term business loans, and payroll taxes.
 Assets are items of value that your small business owns or benefits from, such as working capital, equipment, and inventory.

 The working capital ratio.

-With proper financial planning, your small business can eventually have more cash and short-term receivables than short-term debts, which enables you to pay off your liabilities and save for the future.
-This is referred to as “positive working capital.”
-On the other hand, if your small business owes more money than it currently holds, or that is coming in from sales, it has “negative working capital.”
-Calculating your company’s working capital, which is outlined in the section above, provides valuable insight about your company’s financial health.
+With proper financial planning, your small business can eventually have more cash and short-term receivables than short-term debts, enabling you to pay off your liabilities and save for the future.
+This is referred to as positive working capital.
+On the other hand, if your small business owes more money than it currently holds or comes in from sales, it has negative working capital.
+Calculating your business’s working capital, outlined in the section above, provides valuable insight into your business’s financial health.
 You can take your analysis a step further by calculating your working capital ratio.

-Most tax advisors and accountants agree that a healthy working capital ratio falls in the 1.2 to 2.0 range, and that anything below 1.0 indicates negative working capital.
-To calculate your working capital ratio, you need to divide your current liabilities from your current assets.
+Most tax advisors and accountants agree that a healthy ratio falls in the 1.2 to 2.0 range and that anything below 1.0 indicates negative working capital.
+You need to divide your current liabilities from your existing assets to calculate your ratio.
 For example, if your business has $1 million in assets and $500,000 in liabilities, your working capital ratio is 2.0 ($1 million divided by $500,000).

 If your ratio is above 2.0, you do not have much to worry about.
 However, a higher ratio might suggest that you are being too conservative and not maximizing the use of your assets.
 If you have a ratio of more than 2.0, consult with your tax advisor or accountant to determine what actions should be taken, if any.